- Get Our Free Newsletter!

 CAMPINE CHICKEN This Breed Profile is proudly brought to you by The Livestock Conservancy!
 The Campine is an age old Flemish breed of poultry.
 How old?
 Julius Caesar is also said to have taken Campine chickens home with him after he had completed a spell of looting in Belgium.
 Campine chickens are non-sitting fowl that […]Read more »

-There is nothing more frustrating than being in the midst of caring for your first flock and hearing terms that make absolutely no sense.
+Story and photos by Krislee Johnson There is nothing more frustrating than being in the midst of caring for your first flock and hearing terms that make absolutely no sense.
 Much like traveling to a foreign country, chicken people speak an entirely different language.
-You could simply smile and act like you understood the conversation but you would be doing a […]Read more »
+You could simply smile and act like you understood the conversation […]Read more »

 by Jennifer Sartell of Iron Oak Farm I always look forward to Fair time.
 The poultry barn will be filled with interesting breeds of chickens.
 Beautiful specimens of Silver Laced Wyandottes, Crested Polish and Rhode Island Reds to name a few.
 The breeds on display boast near perfect plumage, wonderful body type, clean smooth legs…everything […]Read more »

 By Meredith Chilson Right around Independence Day, I start thinking about my own roots.
 It’s a good time for vacationing near historic sights, exploring heritage, delving into the mysteries of fore-fathers (and mothers).
 I thought you might be interested, as am I, in the history of the domestic chicken.
 When researching my genealogical roots, I […]Read more »

 by Jennifer Burcke It has been nearly three years since we first welcomed chickens into our lives.
 The daily task of tending to our flock and collecting fresh eggs are such an integral part of our daily lives that it is difficult to imagine a time before we were chicken keepers.
 It’s also hard to […]Read more »